The Best Foundation Hacks for Younger-Looking Skin, According to the Pros

 Sébastien Tardif, co-founder of Veil Cosmetics agrees.
 "Stay away from full coverage foundations," he says.
 Instead, you should turn to a sheer to medium, buildable liquid foundation that is water-based, oil-free and is self-set—this means that you won't have to add a setting powder over the top, and therefore won't make skin look dry and chalky.

 And remember, mature skin tends to be drier, so always select a hydrating formula.
 Look for keywords like hydration, luminous, glow, and moisture, Trizzino advises.
-NARS Sheer Glow Foundation ($47, Sephora) is a great option we recommend that ticks all the boxes.
+NARS Sheer Glow Foundation ($47, Sephora) is an excellent option that checks all the boxes.

 Avoid Glittery Makeup